Elhuyar/covid19-ir-pseudoqrels/README.md

 # Acknowledgements

-This work has been partially funded by [VIGICOVID project](http://nlp.uned.es/vigicovid-project) FSuperaCovid-5 (Fondo Supera COVID-19 / CRUE-CSIC-Santander)
+This work has been partially funded by the Basque Government (DeepText, (Elkartek grant no. KK-2020/00088) and by [VIGICOVID project](http://nlp.uned.es/vigicovid-project) FSuperaCovid-5 (Fondo Supera COVID-19/CRUE-CSIC-Santander)

 All reranking models were trained on V3-8 TPUs thanks to the support of the [TRFC](https://sites.research.google/trc/about/) program.